 White Rust, White blister (Albugo candida)

-Yield reductions are rare but quality is reduced by the prominent signs of the pathogen.
+Yield reductions are rare, but quality is reduced by the prominent signs of the pathogen.
 On radish, white rust can also infect flower shoots and cause root swellings.
 Use resistant cultivars where available and rotate to non-hosts where the disease is common.
-Proper fertility levels, especially of phosphorous and potassium, have been reported to reduce disease.
+Proper fertility levels, especially of phosphorus and potassium, have been reported to reduce disease.